vburel2018/VBAN-Text-Client/README.md

   - response: Command.Version = "VB-Audio Matrix (Version 1.0.1.2)";

 # Compilation Instructions and Documentation
 VBAN-TEXT Client is a Win32 application using native API and Windows socket that can be compiled for x32 and x64 target.
-Preprocessor and linket option are given in source header
+Preprocessor and linker options are given in source header.

 # Licensing
 All source code of this SDK is free to use in any kind of project interacting with VB-Audio Software.